mdsitton/cubix-cpp/README.md

 * Look into alternative build systems.
   * Currently CMake is an extremely good option, more features, faster?
   * Also look into using scons, it also looks like a good alternative, uses python, not as many features, more exact.
+* I would also like to look into some lighter weight alteratives to GLEW in the future.
+  * Could fork and update gl3w.
+  * Work on that planned opengl binding for python, and also let it export stuff for C/C++
+  * GLXW looks pretty good supports :gl wgl glx gles2 egl khr.
 * SDL2 for windows initially.
 * use glm for math library.
 * OpenGL 3.3 based rendering